ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

    possible to reduce the threat imposed by parallelized hash cracking.
 4. Salt Length: The authors of Argon2 recommend this parameter to be 128 bits, but say it can be reduced to 64 bits in the case of space constraints.
-5. Key Length: This parameter depends on the intended usage.
+5. Key Length (i.e. Hash Length): This parameter depends on the intended usage.
 The authors say a value of 128 bits should be sufficient for most applications.
 If you plan to use the hash as a derived key for e.g. AES, you can use this parameter to get a key of the required length.